elpekenin/qmk_userspace/docs/index.rst

 #############

 .. caution::
-  This is not an usual QMK external userspace

-  I use a custom tool  (`qmk_build <https://github.com/elpekenin/qmk_build>`_) to compile
+  This is not an usual QMK external userspace.
+I use a custom script to compile (``elpekenin_userspace build``)

-  Reasoning for this setup is easily keeping my code out of tree, but up to date with QMK changes.
-A fork wasn't good enough for me
+  Motivation for this setup is to easily keep code out of tree, but in sync with QMK changes.

 ************
 Introduction